Last updated: 06 June 2023 & medically reviewed by Dr. Celeste Small

-Detoxification from Dilaudid can be achieved in both an inpatient residential setting or as part of outpatient programs.
-These options not only offer medical monitoring to ensure withdrawal symptoms are managed safely and in relative comfort, but they also greatly increase the chances of full recovery.
+Detoxification from Dilaudid can be achieved in both an inpatient residential setting and as part of outpatient programs.
+These options not only offer medical monitoring to ensure opioid withdrawal symptoms are managed safely and in relative comfort, but they also greatly increase the chances of full recovery.

 There is also the strong possibility that medication-assisted treatment will be used to help Dilaudid addicts taper off the drug and manage intense cravings.
-Common medication used in Dilaudid detox include:
+Common medications used in Dilaudid detox include:

-- Buprenorphine: An extremely common prescribed drug to help with opioid withdrawal symptoms that prevents withdrawals as well as helping manage cravings.
+Buprenorphine: A commonly prescribed drug to help with opioid withdrawal symptoms that prevent withdrawals as well as help manage cravings.
 It is also often used in heroin withdrawal treatment

-- Naltrexone: A medication that blocks the receptors in the brain that react to Dilaudid and other opioids.
-Over time it can reduce cravings and stops opioids having any effect on the brain
+Naltrexone: A medication that blocks the receptors in the brain that react to Dilaudid and other opioids.
+Over time it can reduce cravings and stops opioids from having any effect on the brain

 Patients will often start the initial stages of ongoing Dilaudid addiction treatment during the detox process.
 This will often consist of a combination of therapies and other treatments (such as support groups and therapeutic recreational activities) with the goal of identifying the behaviors that lead to addiction, building coping mechanisms and strategies to deal with cravings (often through CBT or other behavioral therapies, identifying and treating any co-occurring mental disorders, and creating a treatment program to aid in the long term recovery process.